 - Investors pay the standard 20% performance fee

 - But to every Exchange member

-In the long rung, Darwinex aims to share all raw community signals, not just DWC.
+In the long run, Darwinex aims to share all raw community signals, not just towards existing Community DARWINs.

 Distribution key -> meritocracy